daevid/jukebox/README.md

 ```

-After you've initialized the streams, you can use the Public API on per-stream level.
+After you've initialized the streams, you can use the public API on a per-stream level.
 Don't worry about busy streams, they will automatically delegate the work to the next free stream.
 If only one parallel stream is supported, the entry will be played instantly.